Eroski

-Eroski is a Spanish supermarket chain with nearly 1,000 outlets spread across Spain (excluding franchises).
+Eroski is a Spanish supermarket chain headquartered in Elorrio, Basque Country.
+It is run as a worker-consumer hybrid co-operative within the Mondragón Corporation group, with nearly 1,000 outlets spread across Spain (excluding franchises).

-It is run as a worker-consumer hybrid co-operative within the Mondragón Corporation group.

 The establishments vary in size from the largest hypermarkets, simply named 'Eroski' (of which there are 75 stores, including 40 with petrol stations), down to smaller 'Eroski Center' stores (473, including 2 petrol stations).
 There are also 219 'Eroski City' outlets and 234 'Eroski Viajes' travel agent centres.
 The group's total sales floor space is approximately 1500000 m2.
 The name Eroski is a combination of the Basque words "erosi" (to buy) and "toki" (place).

 History

 The company was founded in 1969 in the regions of Biscay and Gipuzkoa in Spain as a co-operative between ten supermarkets in the region.
 Its headquarters are located in Elorrio, Biscay.

 Franchises

 Aliprox supermarkets are not owned by Eroski, despite having a similar logo.
 Instead, Aliprox is the brand for franchises.
 These outlets are independently owned, but still maintain the same product ranges, sales policies and general standard expected throughout the company.
 There are presently 553 franchised outlets.